mui/material-ui/docs/data/base/components/modal/modal.md

 > You can use the `MuiModal-hidden` class to hide the modal when it is not open.

-As with any performance optimization, this is not a silver bullet.
+As with any performance optimization, the `keepMounted` prop won't necessarily solve all of your problems.
 Be sure to identify bottlenecks first, and then try out these optimization strategies.

 ## Server-side modal